FOSSEE/sees/latex/handout.rst

 Hello World
 ~~~~~~~~~~~

-Ok, let's get started with our first LaTeX document.
+OK, let's get started with our first LaTeX document.
 Open up your favorite editor and type in the following code.

 ::